Bachelor of Pharmacy: Australia

-Bachelor of Pharmacy (Honors)

-As with most honors degrees at Australian universities, the awarding of a Bachelor of Pharmacy (Honors) (abbreviated BPharm(Hons)) is based on the completion of original research and a high-level of academic performance.
+As with most honors degrees at Australian universities, the awarding of a Bachelor of Pharmacy (Honors) (abbreviated BPharm(Hons)) is based on the completion of original research and a high level of academic performance.
 All other graduates are awarded a pass degree.
-Unlike most honors degrees in Australia, an additional year of study is not required for a BPharm(Hons) as most universities integrate research and coursework in the fourth year of BPharm(Hons) programs.
+Unlike most honors degrees in Australia, an additional year of study is not required for a BPharm(Hons), as most universities integrate research and coursework into the fourth year of BPharm(Hons) programs.

-Bachelor of Pharmacy (Rural)

-In 2003, The University of Sydney began offering a four-year Bachelor of Pharmacy (Rural) (abbreviated BPharm (Rural)) program at its Orange campus.
+In 2003, the University of Sydney began offering a four-year Bachelor of Pharmacy (Rural) (abbreviated BPharm (Rural)) program at its Orange campus.
 It was designed to address the continuing shortage of pharmacists in rural areas and placed greater emphasis on rural aspects of pharmacy practice.
-Since most of the units of study were common to both the BPharm and BPharm (Rural), many of the lectures were delivered by academics at the main campus in Sydney with a live video broadcast to students at Orange.

-The program was not offered in 2005, following the transfer of Orange campus to Charles Sturt University.
+Since the BPharm and BPharm (Rural) had most units of study in common, academics delivered many lectures at the main campus in Sydney with a live video broadcast to students at Orange.
+The program was not offered in 2005 due to the transfer of Orange campus to Charles Sturt University.
 Following a review, a new BPharm (Rural) program was offered from 2006 onwards at the university's main campus (Camperdown/Darlington campus).

-Although the rural program has not continued, there remains a focus on a rural workforce within the degree to promote pharmacy a student interest in pursuing a rural career.
+Although the rural program has not continued, focus on a rural workforce remains within the degree.
 Rural placements are encouraged in almost all undergraduate programs.

-Universities

-Australian universities offering Bachelor or Master of Pharmacy program (circa June 2010):